miguelcobain/ember-paper/README.md

 All the components and styles are ready to use in your application templates.
 Navigate through the docs to understand how to use each component.

+**Note** If upgrading from a previous version of ember-paper and you are seeing compile errors around `app.scss|sass` not existing, please make sure to remove `broccoli-sass` from your `package.json`, remove your `node_modules` and reinstall.

 ### Content Security Policy

 Ember Paper uses fonts from Google Fonts, so the URL to them has to be white listed.
 You can set this by adding to the Content Security Policy defined in `config/environment.js` like so: